Table of Contents

 Acquired Diffuse Alopecia

-Children with malignancies, who have hypothyroidism, or who are receiving chemotherapy or radiotherapy might develop diffuse alopecia.
-Retinoic acid and valproate are more commonly associated with hair loss due to telogen effluvium, while chemotherapeutic agents usually cause hair loss due to anagen effluvium.
+Children with malignancies, who have hypothyroidism, or who are receiving chemotherapy or radiotherapy, might develop diffuse alopecia.
+Retinoic acid and valproate are more commonly associated with hair loss due to telogen effluvium.
+This refers to arrest and loss of all hair in the telogen phase that represents up to 20% of the scalp hair.
+Other causes of telogen effluvium include high fevers, trauma, previous illnesses and general anesthesia.

 Congenital Diffuse Alopecia

-Some genetic disorders such as congenital hypotrichosis can be associated with diffuse nonscarring scalp hypotrichosis.
-Other genetic causes of diffuse alopecia include Netherton syndrome, Menkes Kinky Hair syndrome, and trichothiodystrophy.
-These genetic causes of diffuse alopecia are usually associated with other anomalies and syndromic features.
+Some genetic disorders, such as congenital hypotrichosis, can be associated with diffuse nonscarring scalp hypotrichosis.
+Other genetic causes of diffuse alopecia may include shaft hair anomalies such as

 Diagnostic Workup for Hair Loss in Children